 Overview

-The Sidecar SDK is used to interact with the Stigg Sidecar Service, which provides low latency entitlement checks, handles caching, and subscribes to real-time entitlement and usage data updates.Installing the SDK
+The Sidecar SDK is used to interact with the Stigg Sidecar Service, which provides low latency entitlement checks, handles caching, and subscribes to real-time entitlement and usage data updates.Each Sidecar package (the Python, Ruby, Go, and Java SDKs, and the Sidecar service image) is versioned independently and released only when it changes.
+Don’t assume the same version number across languages — check each package’s own version in the changelog.

-In the Stigg app, go to Settings -> Account -> Environments.
-Copy the Server API key of the relevant environment.Initializing the SDK
+In the Stigg app, go to Integrations > API keys.
+Copy the Full access key of the relevant environment.Initializing the SDK

 Development